OPCMH

 COMBAT SHOW ENDS IN DEATH

-A 20 year old soldier is dead after a “fluke accident” during a hand to hand combat demonstration on the final night of the Esquimalt tattoo.
-Joseph “Jack” Bruce Daniel Gichrist apparently received a superficial stab wound to his chest and struck his head in a fall, CFB Esquimalt spokesman Lieut.
+A 20-year-old soldier is dead after a “fluke accident” during a hand to hand combat demonstration on the final night of the Esquimalt tattoo.
+Joseph “Jack” Bruce Daniel Gilchrist apparently received a superficial stab wound to his chest and struck his head in a fall, CFB Esquimalt spokesman Lieut.
 Mike Ferland said Sunday.
 “We believe it was just a fluke accident.”

 The young soldier was taking part in a hand to hand combat demonstration in which participants separate into pairs, with one playing the attacker and the other defending himself.